mattg95/FE_nc_news/checklist.md

   - great

-- [x] Can sort articles by date created / comment_count / votes
+- [x] Can sort articles by date created / commentCount / votes

   - also good, well done!